BakhtiyarM/Cafe-Elite-Landing-Page/README.md

   # Cafe-Elite-Landing-Page

 Hello, welcome to this page.
-Today I create with html and css file for Netflix.
+Today I create with html and css file for Cafe-Elite-Landing-Page.
 I use here html and css tags.
 ## ## RULES OF USE

 > STEP-1: https://github.com/BakhtiyarM/Cafe-Elite-Landing-Page.git <br/>